Exoplanet lost its atmosphere in ancient impact

-Category: Space Hits: 0Artist’s concept of the ancient impact in the HD 172555 system.
+Category: Space Hits: 3Artist’s concept of the ancient impact in the HD 172555 system.
 A smaller object smashed into a young Earth-sized world about 200,000 years ago.
 The larger exoplanet lost its atmosphere as a result.
 It gives a new meaning to having the wind knocked out of you.
 Image via Mark A. Garlick/ MIT News.

 Our early solar system was a chaotic and violent place, with rocky bodies colliding in big and small smashups.
 In fact, such collisions gradually formed the planets and moons we see today.
 On October 20, 2021, astronomers said they found evidence for how a young exoplanet lost its atmosphere in a giant impact thousands of years ago.